I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisrawwriteportbufferuchar.md

 <p><b>NdisRawWritePortBufferUchar</b> runs fast because it need not map a bus-relative port address onto a
     host-dependent logical port address at every call.</p>

-<p>A miniport driver calls
-    <b>NdisRawWritePortBufferUchar</b> to transfer a sequence of bytes, one at a time, to a NIC.</p>

-<p><b>NdisRawWritePortBufferUchar</b> runs fast because it need not map a bus-relative port address onto a
-    host-dependent logical port address at every call.</p>

 ## -requirements
 <table>
 <tr>